top of page

 DEDURU OYA

-At one hundred and forty-two kilometres, the Deduru Oya is the country’s firth equal longest river, collecting its waters in the Gommuna Mountains near Kurunegala, the start of a catchment area one and a half thousand square kilometres in size.
-Harnessed by massive hydroelectric structures and vast reservoirs and fed by over three thousand million cubic metre of rain annually, it still manages to deliver over a quarter of its total water to the sea at Chilaw on the eastern seaboard, a Heraclean labour for which it gets little commendation.
-Even so, a small pean of praise is due for these waters help feed the brackish lagoons for which Chilaw is famous and where live – perhaps, still – that most elusive and endangered of sea beasts, the dugong.
+At one hundred and forty-two kilometres, the Deduru Oya is the country’s fifth equal longest river, collecting its waters in the Gommuna Mountains near Kurunegala, the start of a catchment area one and a half thousand square kilometres in size.
+Harnessed by massive hydroelectric structures and vast reservoirs and fed by over three thousand million cubic metre of rain annually, it delivers over a quarter of its total water to the sea at Chilaw on the eastern seaboard, to feed the brackish lagoons for which Chilaw is famous and where live – perhaps, still – that most elusive and endangered of sea beasts, the dugong.

 2